 With that glove openly hurled at my father’s feet, chao chao!

-I wrote this piece about two months after the event in question happened and I decided not to share it at the time.
+I wrote this about two years ago, a few weeks after the event in question happened and I decided not to share it at the time.
 This still stands out as one of the sharpest memories I have of Bangladesh.
-While other things have started to go hazy, this one hasn't and I'm not sure if it ever will.
+While many memories have started to fade or turn hazy, this one hasn't and I'm not sure it ever will.

 In late April the humidity that had building for weeks finally released a torrential downpour marking the beginning the mango rains.
 I was drenched with a fetid mixture of sweat, rainwater and mud sprayed by passing cars as I pedaled home on my bicycle.
 Oblivious to the conditions as I weaved through the traffic, I reviewed the animated class-discussion my grade nine students had earlier that day as we read Night, a powerful Holocaust memoir, by Elie Wiesel.
 The author’s assertion that to “remain silent and indifferent is the greatest sin of all” had provoked a lively conversation about the inequality ingrained in Bangladeshi society and the importance of our personal responsibility to intervene and actively seek justice for those in need.
 I was stoked to hear my students coming to these conclusions on their own and began mentally scripting some questions to flesh out these ideas a bit more the next day.